jsplumb/jsplumb/doc/wiki/overlays.md

 <a name="type-rectangle"></a>
 ###### Rectangle

-Draws a rectangle defined by four points, the two points tangental to the start point and two points tangental to the stop point.
-The start and stop are both points on the connector line, relative to the supplied `location`, which determine the orientation of the rectangle.
+Draws a rectangle.
+The rectangle is built using four points that are perpendicular to the connector line.
+These points are relative to the supplied `location`, which determine the orientation of the rectangle.
 Available constructor arguments for this Overlay are:

 - **width** - width of the rectangle, this is prependicular to the direction of the overlayed connection.
 - **length** - distance along the overlayed connection for the rectangle to cover.